-If there is one man on this list who could create his own hair salon, it would be talismanic French midfielder Paul Pogba.
+If there is one man on this list who could fill about 20 spots on his own, it would be talismanic French midfielder Paul Pogba.

 15. Ivan Perisic

-If Pogba thought his effort was going to earn him the most eye-catching haircut at Euro 2016, he would have been in for a surprise when he saw Ivan Perisic's response.
+If Pogba thought his effort was going to earn him the most eye-catching haircut at Euro 2016, he would have been in for a surprise when he saw Ivan Perisic's lid.

-The Croatian took hair-dye to unprecedented levels when, in a show of support for his nation, he dyed his hair to match the chequered pattern of the Croatian flag.
-Cheque that out.
+The Croatian took hair-dye expression to unprecedented levels when, in a show of support for his nation, he matched his hair to the chequered pattern of the Croatian flag.

 14. Vagner Love

-Talking of matching your hair to your team strip, here is Vagner Love's contribution.
+Talking of matching your hair to your team's colours strip, here is Vagner Love's contribution to the genre.